t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 ## Resource modeling

 Important part of RESTful API design is to model the system as a set of resources whose state can be retrieved and/or modified and where resources can be potentially also created and/or deleted.

 Resource representations have a media type that tells how the representation should be interpreted.
 Typical media types for IoT systems include "text/plain" for simple UTF-8 text, "application/octet-stream" for arbitrary binary data, "application/json" for JSON {{RFC7159}}, "application/senml+json" {{I-D.jennings-core-senml}} for Sensor Markup Language (SenML) formatted data, "application/cbor" for CBOR {{RFC7049}}, "application/exi" for EXI {{W3C.REC-exi-20110310}}.
 Full list of registered internet media types is available at the IANA registry {{IANA-media-types}} and media types registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.

 ## Uniform Resource Identifiers (URIs) {#sec-uris}

-Uniform Resource Identifiers (URIs) are used to interact with a resource, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.
+Uniform Resource Identifiers (URIs) are used to indicate a resource for interaction, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.

       foo://example.com:8042/over/there?name=ferret#nose
       \_/   \______________/\_________/ \_________/ \__/